davidsami/rb3_driver/README.md

 patching the MIDI "Out" of this program to the MIDI "In" of the other program.
 On Linux, you can use ALSA.
 On modern Windows, you can use loopMIDI.
 On Windows Vista and earlier, this can be done using [MIDI Yoke](http://www.midiox.com).
+Finally, on macOS you can use Audio MIDI Setup app (in Utilities.)

 Do I need to install it / is it complicated to use?